 Update: Yeah… GAS is still there.
 Bought it.
 Anyhoo.
-I tried to below.
+I tried to fight it below.

 I will say this first.
 I do see why this lens is a big deal.
 In today’s full frame mirrorless landscape a full frame 50mm f/1.2 is a must.
 Canon and Nikon have already released theirs.
 Sony had to counter, especially after Leica and others theorized about the limitations of Sony’s E mount and AF lens apertures.
 And as Sony usually does they did not just answer, but did so decisively with the Sony FE 50mm f/1.2 GM.